Monday, 28 April 2025

 Marin Alsop

-There is of course more to Barber than the adagio for strings, but that remains his by far his most famous work.
+There is of course more to Barber than the Adagio for strings, but that remains his by far his most famous work.
 I don’t know much of his music - I have heard the violin and piano concerto and the dances from Medea but that is about it.
 This symphony, which dates from 1935-37 is in a single movement with interlinked sections using variants of the same melodic shapes.
 The language is tonal and to me was reminiscent of Hindemith and Vaughan Williams with a dash of Copland.
 The opening was certainly evocative of the ‘wide open spaces’ so characteristic of American music of this ear.

 To be frank I found the music attractive but un memorable.
 As I write this, some hours after hearing the piece I am struggling to remember anything much of it.
 That rather sums it up for me.
 I certainly didn’t dislike the piece but equally I didn’t find anything here to suggest that I should listen to another Barber symphony.
 After all there are plenty of other American symphonic composers to explore.